AdBoc/BookBacklogManager/README.md

 0.3.6 - fixed types, book is added to api, books data is now received from api

 0.3.7 - added remove book functionality

+0.3.8 - added first version of book dowload and upload

 TO DO:
+Book stores pathFile
-when confirmed password is filled and password changes it does not notice Token should be stored in cookies
+When confirmed password is filled and password changes it does not notice Token should be stored in cookies